Mabel Gweneth Humphreys

-Mabel Gweneth Humphreys was a Canadian-American mathematician and Professor of Mathematics at Randolph-Macon Women's College.
+Mabel Gweneth Humphreys (1911-2006) was a Canadian-American mathematician and Professor of Mathematics at Randolph-Macon Woman's College.

 The M. Gweneth Humphreys Award of the Association for Women in Mathematics was established in her honor.

 Education

 Humphreys attended North Vancouver High School from 1925 to 1928.

 She received her Bachelor of Arts with honors in mathematics from the University of British Columbia in 1932, where she held scholarships for all four years.

-She studied at Smith College under Neil McCoy, Susan Miller Rambo, and Ruth G. Wood, and she received a master's degree in mathematics in 1933.
+She studied at Smith College under Susan Miller Rambo, among others.
+She earned a master's degree in mathematics in 1933.
 She received her Ph.D. in mathematics from the University of Chicago in 1935.
 Her dissertation was entitled On the Waring Problem with Polynomial Summands and her advisor was Leonard Eugene Dickson.

 Career

 In 1981, Humphreys described her first attempts to find a job after completing her Ph.D.:

 From 1935 to 1936, Humphreys was an instructor of mathematics and physics at Mount St. Scholastica College.
 She began teaching at H. Sophie Newcomb Memorial College in 1936 and was promoted to assistant professor in 1941.
 She was also an assistant professor at Barnard College in the summer of 1944, and an assistant professor at Tulane University in the summer of 1946.

-In 1949, Humphreys became an associate professor at Randolph-Macon Women's College.
+In 1949, Humphreys became an associate professor of mathematics at Randolph-Macon Woman's College in Lynchburg, Virginia.
 After one year at Randolph-Macon, she was named Gillie A. Larew Professor and head of the mathematics department.
 She was head of the department until 1979.
 For the 1955-1956 academic year, Humphreys went on sabbatical leave to the University of British Columbia (UBC).
 During this time, she visited undergraduate mathematics programs at several colleges and universities to examine their methods.

-From 1962 to 1963 she was a visiting professor at UBC as a National Science Foundation (NSF) faculty fellow.
+From 1962 to 1963, she was a visiting professor at UBC as a National Science Foundation (NSF) faculty fellow.

 In the summers, Humphreys taught high school teachers at NSF summer institutes.

 From 1965 to 1969, Humphreys worked for the Educational Testing Service.

 She was also a consultant in 1975 for the American Council on Education regarding mathematics course credit given by nonacademic organizations.

 Humphreys was an active member of the Mathematical Association of America at both the sectional and national levels.